First Kansas tornado of 2022

 JEFFERSON COUNTY, Kan.
 (KSNW) — Kansas’ first tornado of 2022 touched down in Jefferson County Tuesday night.

-According to the National Weather Service (NWS) in Topeka, it landed at 7:56 p.m. in Ozawkie and ended at 8:06 p.m. in Nortonville.
+According to the National Weather Service (NWS) in Topeka, it developed at 7:56 p.m. near Ozawkie and ended at 8:06 p.m. around Nortonville.

 The tornado’s path was 9.7 miles in length and 10 yards in width.